rachitgupta2610/aws-ansible-rolling-deployment/Readme.md

 - Download the war file from an HTTP repository (in this case, locally)
 - Startup tomcat
 ### Note:-
+- Configure cred and region using aws configure or .boto
+- use project or env tag name applied over all instances below an ELB.
 - Edit Serial as per reqiurement and no. of instances inder an ELB.
 - Implement some sort of wait / app check, as when tomcat startups it ussually - - takes some time before the application is up and running
 - User and password to get the application war should be optional